Your dog should not have a puppy biting or nipping problem once he reaches the age of 15 weeks or older.

 2. Use discipline

-While it’s OK to allow some light puppy biting, let me stress light biting, from very young puppies.
+While it’s OK to allow some light puppy biting, let me stress light biting or nipping, from very young puppies.
 Once your dog is older than 15 weeks, all forms of biting should be completely discouraged.

-It doesn’t matter if it’s just a little nibble on your fingertips or hand that seems to be harmless, give your dog a firm command to stop biting that and immediately pull your arm away.
+But if puppy biting continues, you have to stop it.
+Whether it’s just a little nibble on your fingertips or hand that seems to be harmless, give your dog a firm command to stop biting and immediately pull your arm away.

-Lastly, use firm and disciplinary commands when it is needed.
+Use firm commands when required.
 This goes for puppies of all ages.
-There is nothing wrong with quickly giving a loud and firm “No-Bite!” command if you feel a teeth at your hand.
+There is nothing wrong with quickly giving a loud and firm “No Bite!” command if you feel a tooth at your hand.

-However, there are two things to keep in mind here: Do not scream so loud that it scares your dog, and second, don’t stare at your dog’s eyes for a long period of time because he will take this as a confrontation.
+There are two things to keep in mind here: Do not scream and scare your dog, and second, don’t stare at your dog’s eyes for an extended period when you are disciplining him.
+This can cause confrontation.

-Using these simple tips, you’ll be able to quickly eliminate puppy biting.
+Using these simple tips, you’ll be able to eliminate puppy biting quickly.

 Kelly Marshall is a featured author on Oh My Dog Supplies.
 For more articles by Kelly visit Oh My Dog Supplies.